Friday, December 13, 2024

 Awais is clear that he thinks it is plausible that psychiatric medications “act on mechanisms that produce, sustain, and modify symptoms”.
 I agree with his emphasis on outcome-based prescribing (see eg. previous post).
 But he is not sufficiently critical of the notion of whether medication “works” (see eg. previous post).
 He speculates that it “is likely that psychiatric medications act on symptom mechanisms while also producing global psychoactive effects”.
 He doesn’t want to consider that any effect of psychiatric medication may be primarily due to the placebo effect (see eg. previous post).

-In the same way that Anthony Clare did for a previous generation by emphasising psychiatry's eclecticism (see eg. previous post), mainstream psychiatry seems to be defending itself against the message of critical/relational psychiatry by promoting integrative and critical pluralism.
+In the same way that Anthony Clare did for a previous generation by emphasising psychiatry's eclecticism against anti-psychiatry (see eg. previous post), mainstream psychiatry seems to be defending itself against the message of critical/relational psychiatry by promoting integrative and critical pluralism.
 The publication of Awais' book is welcome.
 The trouble is that although it engages with the critique of psychiatry, it does not properly take its message on board because psychiatry does not want to change.
 However difficult it may be to hear the critique of critical/relational psychiatry, it does need to be stated boldly in the interests of patients (see eg. another previous post).
 Otherwise, psychiatry will merely continue to defend and maintain its biologism.

 Tuesday, September 03, 2024